Cinema of Austria: After 1990

 Austrian films' share of the domestic box-office is one of the lowest in Europe, with only about 3% of cinema admissions going to domestic productions.
 Every year the annual top ten films at the Austrian box-office are usually all American.

 High-quality Austrian films, which have won more and more critical acclaim in recent years, are usually produced by small production companies, often in co-production with other countries.
 Examples of this are The Piano Teacher and Caché by Michael Haneke, probably the most famous Austrian director at the current time.
 Other successful Austrian films (wholly Austrian and co-productions) since 2000 are We Feed the World (Erwin Wagenhofer), Darwin's Nightmare (Hubert Sauper), Calling Hedy Lamarr (Georg Misch), Grbavica (Jasmila Žbanić), Slumming (Michael Glawogger), Silentium and Komm, süßer Tod (both Wolfgang Murnberger), The Edukators (Hans Weingartner) and Dog Days (Ulrich Seidl).
 Other notable contemporary directors are Barbara Albert, Andrea Maria Dusl, Elisabeth Scharang, Jessica Hausner, Stefan Ruzowitzky, Ruth Mader, Kurt Palm, Nikolaus Geyrhalter and, resident in the U.S., Robert Dornhelm.

 Contemporary Austrian film making is internationally well known for its realistic social dramas, which enjoyed high attention and many awards on international film festivals since the late 1990s.
 On the occasion of a film row of Austrian films in the Lincoln Center, where films like Dog Days or Barbara Alberts Northern Skirts (Nordrand) were shown, The New York Times came to the point, that Austria is currently the world capital of feel-bad cinema.

 The Holocaust narrative Die Fälscher (The Counterfeiters) won the Academy Award or "Oscar" for Best Foreign Language Film in 2007 while Revanche was nominated for the same award in 2009.
 Critical recognition of Austria's new wave film has continued and in 2013 Michael Haneke's French-language film representing Austria, Amour, received both the Oscar and the BAFTA Award for Best Foreign Language Film.

+Austrian New Wave is a term by journalist Christian Fuchs for a group of Austrian filmmakers since the 2010s (e.g. Kurdwin Ayub, Jasmin Baumgartner, Sebastian Brauneis, Johannes Grenzfurthner, Florian Pochlatko) who mix arthouse, documentary, experimental, and genre cinema.